 In this blog post I will show to manage Edge for macOS using Microsoft Intune and such a plist file.

 To deploy custom settings to macOS we need to have a property list (plist) file which we can deploy with a custom configuration policy.
-An example plist file is provided by Microsoft on the Edge Insider website (on the Enterprise page) where you can also download several different installer files.
+An example plist file is provided by Microsoft on the Edge for business page, where you can also download several different installer files.

 The file can be easily edited On Windows by using a text editor like Notepad++ or on macOS with an application like Xcode.
 The plist file itself cannot be deployed using Intune.
 Before we can deploy it we need to convert the file, for example by using mcxToProfile which can be downloaded from GitHub.